-Before delving into the tools, let’s define Business Architecture itself.
+Before delving into the explanations of the different tools, let’s define Business Architecture itself.

 Business Architecture describes a business holistically from multiple perspectives to ensure common understanding and alignment with the overall business strategy.

 A major focus of Business Architecture is to articulate what a business does.
 Put simply, it defines the business capabilities.

 Business Architecture Definition

 "Business Architecture represents holistic, multidimensional business views of capabilities, end-to-end value delivery, information, and organizational structures; and the relationship among these business views and strategies, products, policies, initiatives, and stakeholders."
 1

-With a thorough understanding of what the business does today and what it must be able to do in the future, organizations can better define the gaps that must be addressed in order to achieve their strategic vision.
+With a comprehensive understanding of what the business does today and what it must be able to do in the future, organizations can better define the gaps that must be addressed in order to achieve their strategic vision.